30 Photos That Will Make You Fall in Love with Country Life

 Wildlife sightings are always a delight.
 Kathy Diamontopoulos writes, “I like getting up early in the morning as the wildlife start their day.
 I’ll find a quiet spot and see what may come along.”

 In the country, the night skies are full of stars.
 Connie Dowell of McKinney, Texas, took this picture in Davis Mountains State Park.

 Reader Ken Wayne captured this image of a lovely mill in Fayette County, West Virginia, framed by fall color on a cool morning in mid-October.

 15. Country Kids

 Tiffany Carter says, “I chose this picture because my three boys wearing their barn boots to help out with chores is one of my favorite things about living in the country.
 This is such a simple picture, but it captures just that, simple country living, and three boys doing what they enjoy most.
 This is a picture they can look back on and see how small they were when their love of farming and country living began!”
-See more stunning photos on the beauty of farm life.

 16. Simple Pleasures

 Slow down and take in the beauty around you.
 Carol Norwood shared this photo of a rural farm scene in Lancaster County, Pennsylvania.